 - flammability - tough performance requirements regarding flammability are compulsory for children’s nightdresses and dressing gowns

 - choking risks - toys intended for children under 36 months must not present a choking risk - the test uses the ‘small parts cylinder’ (toys or parts of toys that can fit entirely inside the cylinder are identified as choking hazards)

 - magnetic parts - magnets which have a flux of more than 50 kG2mm2 (0,5 T2mm2) and fit entirely in the small parts cylinder are not permitted for use in toys

 - chemicals - the revised European Directive 2009/48/EC will limit the amounts of certain chemicals that may be contained in materials used for toys - these parts of the directive relating to chemical content will come into force on 20 July 2013 (there is also a ban on the use of six phthalates in toys and products for children under 3 years of age)

 General product safety is regulated by the General Product Safety Regulations 2005 (GPS Regulations).
 They apply to all products (new and second-hand) used by consumers.
 Product-specific legislation continues to take precedence in areas where the provisions have similar objectives to the GPS Regulations.

 The GPS Regulations maintain the general duty placed on producers and distributors to place on the market (or supply) only products that are safe in normal or reasonable foreseeable use.
 The principal responsibility for day-to-day enforcement of the Regulations lies with local authorities.

 The GPS Regulations recognise certain technical standards as carrying a presumption of conformity with the general safety requirement, meaning that products that comply with them are deemed to be safe.
-An up-to-date list of European Standards is available on the European Commission website.

 Rapid Alert System for non-food consumer products (RAPEX)